VimsecAu/kb/m365/baselines/defender.md

 ### Policies
 #### MS.DEFENDER.4.1v1
-A custom policy SHALL be configured to protect PII and sensitive information, as defined by the company.
+A custom policy SHALL be configured to protect PII and sensitive information, as defined by the organisation.
 At a minimum, credit card numbers, U.S. Individual Taxpayer Identification Numbers (ITIN), and U.S. Social Security numbers (SSN) SHALL be blocked.

 <!--Policy: MS.DEFENDER.4.1v1; Criticality: SHALL -->
 - _Rationale:_ Users may inadvertently share sensitive information with